rust-lang/rust/text/0000-must-use-functions.md

 - Adjust the rule to propagate `#[must_used]`ness through parentheses and blocks, so that `(foo());`, `{ foo() };` and even `if cond {
   foo() } else { 0 };` are linted.

+- Should we let particular `impl`s of a function have this attribute?
+Current design allows you to attach it inside the declaration of the trait.

 # Unresolved questions